 Luckily, dressing comes on the side, and you can ask for salad modifications.
-For example, the Premium Bacon Ranch Salad has leafy greens and grape tomatoes, but it also has shredded cheese, bacon bits, and ranch dressing—so you could ask for less cheese and bacon, and a low fat dressing on the side.
+For example, the Premium Bacon Ranch Salad has leafy greens and grape tomatoes, but it also has shredded cheese, bacon bits, and ranch dressing—so you could ask for less cheese and bacon, and a low-fat dressing on the side.
 You could even get it with grilled chicken if you’re worried about sacrificing taste.

 There are also spicier options, like Premium Southwest Salad with Grilled Chicken—but again, mind the cheese!

 If you’re not feeling a salad, you can get yourself a Premium McWrap Sweet Chili Chicken (again, make it grilled!) for a twist.
 At 360 calories with 80 of them from fat, it’s not bad for McDonald’s.
-Plus, you get a solid amount of protein and a bit of veggies.
+Plus, you get a solid amount of protein and a bit of veggie.

 Related: 5 Ways to Avoid Overeating

-Feeling extra hungry and need a side?
+Feeling extra hungry and need aside?
 Stay away from the fries and order a healthier option instead.
-You can get yourself a bag of peeled apple slices to get a great dose of Vitamin C with minimal calories, or get a side salad with a low fat dressing.
+You can get yourself a bag of peeled apple slices to get a great dose of Vitamin C with minimal calories or get a side salad with a low-fat dressing.
 Another more filling option is a Fruit ‘N Yogurt Parfait.

 Be warned, though: it’s not quite as healthy as it sounds.
-Though it is, indeed, a low calorie option, it has 23 grams of sugar, and granola is one of those pseudo-health foods you want to avoid.
+Though it is, indeed, a low-calorie option, it has 23 grams of sugar, and granola is one of those pseudo-health foods you want to avoid.
 But again, it’s better than a serving of fries!